rootleveltech/rlt_terraform_k8s_test/README.md

 * Kubernetes (GKE)
 * Helm

+This repo holds the application code and Dockerfile in the "application" directory.
+The helm chart to be used to deploy the application to the Kubernetes cluster is the "charts" directory.

 ## Test Instructions
 1) Create Terraform code to deploy a Kubernetes cluster inside of GCP.
+2) Build image and push GCR
-2) Deploy the helm chart included in the repo into the kubernetes cluster.
+3) Deploy the helm chart included in the repo into the kubernetes cluster.
-	1) The helm chart will be a single nginx application that needs to be exposed to the outside world.
-3) Fix any issues that may be present in the helm chart.
+4) Fix any issues that may be present in the helm chart.
-4) Expose the application to the outside world.
+5) Expose the application to the outside world.

 ## Bonus